rlunding/alg_eng/README.md

 This project is all about optimizing binary searches.
 Different layouts impact the number of cache misses as well as the amount of instructions to navigate in the array.
 We consider storing the elements by in-order (sorted), BFS order, DFS order and van Emde Boas layout.

 ## Building

 The project can be built with CMake and GNU Make.
 The executables are located in `/output`.

 To build, navigate to `/output` and invoke `cmake ..` and then `make all`.

 ## Data generation

 `datagen` is a utility that generates data and stores them in files.
 Invoke `datagen <n> <filename>` to generate an array of -2n, -2n + 2, ..., 2n (2n + 1 elements in total), stores query specification in `<filename>` and layout the array in `<filename>.<layoutname>`.

 For example, if we want to generate data of size 2049 we can run `datagen 1024 my_data`.
-If the invocation is successful, `my_data` will contain `2049 -2150 2150`, indicating that the length of the array is 2049, the recommended lower bound (resp. upper bound) of a random query is -2150 (resp.
-2150).
+If the invocation is successful, `my_data` will contain `2049 -2053 2053`, indicating that the length of the array is 2049, the recommended lower bound (resp. upper bound) of a random query is -2053 (resp.
+2053).
 And in `my_data.bfs` one finds the BFS order of the data.

 ## Benchmark

-The `benchmark` program reads layouts from previous invocation of `datagen`, makes random queries to the data structures and measures the approximate number of cycles taken per query.
+The `bmpcm` program reads layouts from previous invocation of `datagen`, makes random queries to the data structures and measures the approximate number of cycles taken per query.
 It generates a tabular output to `stdout` (error information goes to `stderr`) and creates a plot with `gnuplot`.

-Run `benchmark` for a comprehensive description of the usage.
+Run `bmpcm` for a comprehensive description of the usage.
 An example is:

 ```
-benchmark -i:dataset1 -i:dataset2 -r -q:500000 -s:0
+bmpcm -i:dataset1 -i:dataset2 -q:500000 -s:0
 ```

+There is also a `bmpapi`, which gives results that are not accurate.

 ### Searching algorithms

 We have 10 searching algorithms in total.
 Below is an exhaustive list of them.

 | Abbreviation | Meaning | Description |